ylgrgyq/playground/reservoir/README.md

 Then, when any `Dinner` produced to the queue, `Bob` will consume it.
 You can also provide `ConsumeObjectListener` to `AutomaticObjectQueueConsumer` to monitor the process of `Bob` having his `Dinner`.

 When you are done with `AutomaticObjectQueueConsumer`, you need to close it.
-It will close the `ObjectQueue` within it too.
+It will close the `ObjectQueue` within too.

 ```java
 consumer.close();